The UK’s leading resin flooring specialist

 Is Epoxy Flooring Safe?

 Epoxy floors provide a high level of durability at a cost-effective price.
 An epoxy coating enhances a floor’s lifespan while simultaneously offering a sleek aesthetic.
-The coating also provides a good defence against slippages and spills.
+The coating, used for anti-slip stairs, also provides a good defence against slippages and spills.

 So, are epoxy floors safe?